wp-plugins/featured-video-plus/readme.txt

 == Frequently Asked Questions ==

 = After adding the URL and saving the post I do not get any video? = Maybe the plugin does not recognize the URL.
 Take a look into the contextual help (button on the top right of the post edit screen).
-There is a list of tested URLs.
+There is a list what the URLs should look like.
+If this does not help leave a note in the support forum.

 = How do I use my local videos? =
 Take a look into the contextual help (button on the top right of the post edit screen).

 = My theme uses Featured Images.
 Why are my videos not being displayed in place? = For the videos to be automatically displayed you need to define a Featured Image.
 This image will never be shown if a video is available.
-On the technical side your theme needs to feature [Post Thumbnails](http://codex.wordpress.org/Post_Thumbnails) and make use of `get_the_post_thumbnail()` or `the_post_thumbnail()`, because there is where the plugin hooks into.
+Beside this your theme needs to feature [Post Thumbnails](http://codex.wordpress.org/Post_Thumbnails) and make use of `get_the_post_thumbnail()` or `the_post_thumbnail()`, because these are the core functions the plugin hooks into.

 If the automatic integration does not work, you can tell me in the [Support Forum](http://wordpress.org/support/plugin/featured-video-plus) which theme you are using and I will take a look at it and might be able to develop a workaround.

 = How can I make the videos fit the theme? =
-Take a look at your media settings and try fixed sizes.
-For most installations the automatic sizing works fine.
-If tweaking does not help: [Tell me](http://wordpress.org/support/plugin/featured-video-plus) which theme you are using.
+Take a look at your media settings and try different fixed sizes.
+If tweaking those does not help: [Tell me](http://wordpress.org/support/plugin/featured-video-plus) which theme you are using.

-= What about other video portals? =
+= What about other video providers? =
-Leave me a note in the support forums which you would like and I will consider adding them in the next release.
+Leave me a note in the support forums which video platforms you would like to see in a feature release!

 = How can I translate the plugin? =
 Grap the [featured-video-plus.pot](https://github.com/ahoereth/featured-video-plus/blob/master/lng/featured-video-plus.pot) file, [translate it](http://urbangiraffe.com/articles/translating-wordpress-themes-and-plugins/) and post it in the [Support Forum](http://wordpress.org/support/plugin/featured-video-plus).
 It will very lik be shipped with the next version.